rafael-men/Java-Game/README.md

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Here is a Mini Game to help you get started to learn Java programation logic.

-## Folder Structure
+- Execute the program inside 'View' folder.

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 ## Dependency Management